stacked-git/stacked-git.github.io/content/guides/usage-example.md

 Now at patch "goodbye-patch"
 ```

-These patches are looking good, but we want to make sure to have quality
+We want to make sure to have quality commit messages before we call
-commit messages before we call these patches complete.
-Let's update the
+these patches complete.
+Let's update the top patch (`goodbye-patch`)
-top patch (`goodbye-patch`) with an improved commit message.
-This can be
-done using `stg edit`:
+with an improved commit message using `stg edit`:

 ```sh
 $ stg edit -m "Use elaborate farewell"
 ```

 Perfect.
-Our last step is to commit these patches to the repository's
+The last step is to commit these patches to the repository's
 history using `stg commit`.
-We will use the `--all` option to indicate
+We use the `--all` option to indicate that
-that we want all applied patches to be committed.
+we want all applied patches to be committed.

 ```sh
 $ stg commit --all